ElioDillenberg/Internship_Scraper_Python/README.md

 3. Let it run
 4. All offers are stored in the created Json file named after your search
 5. Enjoy applying!

+NB: currently only works for WelcomeToTheJungle + configured to look only in the Paris area